 El Pijaral is an Integral Nature Reserve and you need a permit in order to be able to go through the forest, otherwise, there is a 600 Euros fine if you are caught in the forest without one.

 The access to the forest is very limited and only 45 visitors per day are allowed.

 You need to reserve a permit online well ahead of time, as these do go out fast, especially in the summer months.

 The permits are free and you need to book online on the page Central de Reservas pertaining to Cabildo de Tenerife.

-You can book with a maximum of 90 days ahead of the day of your visit.
+You can reserve your permit with a maximum of 90 days ahead of the day of your visit.

 The website is only in Spanish but you can use Google Translate, or you can simply choose the date and then complete the info in the online form (it is pretty easy and intuitive.
 You can book for several people at one time).